-The energy of thought, both consimagescious and unconscious is at times incomprehensible.
+The energy of thought, both conscious and unconscious is at times incomprehensible.
 They are many ways people have tried to define it: mind over matter; the power of positive thinking; the secret, etc. I have appreciated the Buddhist view: where attention goes, energy goes.
 As I have become more interested and involved with understanding chronic pain I am more humbled by the energy and ability of the mind to change physicality.
 Noticing were attention goes does give us some insight into what is so mysterious but it still isn’t the whole picture.

 Our unconscious minds are out to protect us, to keep us safe from the wild world, they care not for deadlines, social niceties’, empathy for loved ones, career climbing or even doing good deeds for those who are in need.
 Our unconscious minds are childlike in their desires, to feel good, to be safe, to be happy, to have enough for me, for me, for me.